grafana/grafana/docs/sources/alerting/unified-alerting/fundamentals/alertmanager.md

 3. Scroll down to the External Alertmanager section
 4. Click the Add Alertmanager button, a modal opens.
 5. Add the URL and port for the Alertmanager you wish to configure, there is no need to specify the path suffix e.g. `/api/v(1|2)/alerts`.
 Grafana will add this.
-6. The url will be shown in the table with a pending status, after a short while when Grafana has verified/connected/resolved it will change to active.
+6. The URL is shown in the table with a pending status, after a short period Grafana will verify that the Alertmanager is discovered and it will change to active.
+No requests are made to the external Alertmanager at this point, the verification is meant to signal that we're ready to send but not that sends will be successful.

 ### Edit an external Alertmanager